ulfschneider/ulf.website/content/posts/agile/2016-04-23-pocket-git-guide.md

 - `doc/**/*.txt` ignore all files with extension `.txt` inside of the `doc` directory and all sub-directories of `doc`
 - `!doc/todo.txt` do not ignore `todo.txt`

-The `.gitignore` file itself should be under version control – so be aware of not putting `.gitignore` as a pattern into the `.gitignore` file.
+The `.gitignore` file itself should be under version control—so be aware of not putting `.gitignore` as a pattern into the `.gitignore` file.

 ## Branch to isolate